Top Shade Perennials

 Virginia Blue Bells

-One of the earliest blooming plants in spring, Virginia Blue Bells (Mertensia virginica) appear before there is dense leaf cover and are gone before summer.
+One of the earliest blooming plants in spring, Virginia Blue Bells (Mertensia virginica), appears before dense leaf cover and is gone before summer.
 Clusters of small blue, bell-shaped flowers will cover a wooded landscape in growing zones 3-8 and provide an attractive blue signal that spring has arrived.

 Virginia Blue Bells are native woodland plants and are self-spreading via underground roots.
-The plant will also spread via seeds and will quickly fill-in any landscape area that provides the plant with partial shade and moist soil.
+The plant will also spread via seeds and quickly fill in any landscape area that provides the plant with partial shade and moist soil.

 English Ivy is a non-blooming vine that produces small roots along the length of the vine.
-This root system allows the plant to access nourishment and moisture from many locations so it can survive where other plants fail.
+This root system allows the plant to access nourishment and moisture from many locations to survive where other plants fail.

 The vine is slow growing but will reach a mature length of 50 feet in a few years.